10 Tips for Healing and Wellness

 Human Trafficking Survivor Self-Care Mental Health Treatments

-- Professional Counseling/Medication – Professional therapists treat survivor cognitive techniques FDA approved medications.
+- Professional Counseling – To help survivors heal emotionally, a professional therapists can use various cognitive techniques and FDA approved medications.

-- Self-Therapy – Prayer, mindfulness, and meditation provide alternative treatments for survivor self-care and produce effective results.
+- Self-Therapy – In addition to professional counseling, prayer and meditation provide alternative self-care treatments for survivors.

 Photo Credit: Prophsee Journals, Unsplash